operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 kubectl create -f https://operatorhub.io/install/mariadb-operator-app.yaml
 ```

-**After installation, use the following command to verify that your operator has been successfully installed.**
+**- After installation, use the following command to verify that your operator has been successfully installed.**

 ```execute